 (Image credit: Antonia Cooper)

 This species is more common to New South Wales and is captured regularly in north-eastern regions of Tasmania in small numbers.
-Some fishers report seeing the occasional specimen around south-western Tasmania.
+Some fishers report seeing the occasional specimen around south-western Tasmania and since 2020 they have been reported from eastern South Australia.
 Mature female eastern rock lobsters have not been reported from Tasmania.
 Larvae are thought to be delivered into Tasmanian waters via the East Australian Current.

 The eastern rock lobster is faster growing than the southern rock lobster and reaches larger sizes, with females maturing at around 165 millimetres.
 It is the largest rock lobster in the world.
 It does not start producing eggs until it reaches 2 kg, about double the size of southern rock lobsters.